borisding/universsr/README.md

 ## Deployment

-The following are steps to deploy app to production on [Heroku](https://www.heroku.com/):

-1. Remove or comment out `PORT` variable from `.env` file (remember to remove `.env` from `.gitignore`)
+- To deploy app to production on [Heroku](https://www.heroku.com/), you just remove or comment out `PORT` variable from `.env` file (remember to remove `.env` from `.gitignore`)
-2. Login with your credentials via command: `heroku login`
-3. Create your app: `heroku create <your app name>`
-4. Commit local changes and push to Heroku: `git push heroku master`
-5. To visit deployed app: `heroku open`

-> Node.js now installs `devDependencies` [by default](https://devcenter.heroku.com/changelog-items/1376) on Heroku.
+- For deployment steps, please check out [this guide](https://devcenter.heroku.com/articles/getting-started-with-nodejs) and the [build behavior](https://devcenter.heroku.com/articles/nodejs-support#build-behavior) on Heroku.

 **[Back to top](#table-of-contents)**